MCP-Mirror/recursechat_mcp-server-apple-shortcuts/README.md

 npm run build
 ```

-Here's the Claude Desktop configuration to use the Apple Shortcuts server:
+Here's the Claude Desktop configuration to use the Apple Shortcuts server with a local build:
 ```json
 {
   "mcpServers": {